 You can go to the Australian Consulate in Dubai to get an interpreter’s certificate.

-Even if you have a good income and you can prove it, some banks may not approve your mortgage.
-This is because banks don’t commonly deal with the United Arab Emirates Dirham (AED).
+Even if you have a good income and can prove it, some banks may not approve your mortgage.
+Banks don’t commonly deal with the United Arab Emirates Dirham (AED).

 If you earn an income in a currency other than AED and it’s not on the Foreign Currency Mortgages page, you can still qualify.
 However, you may have to meet additional requirements such as being restricted to borrowing a maximum of 80% LVR.